-Although everybody likes to think they’re perfect, parenting presents new challenges that could be overcome more easily with the help of parenting classes.
+Although everybody likes to think they’re perfect, parenting presents new challenges that could be overcome more easily with the help of online parenting classes and the resources they provide.
 These classes actively help you develop a parenting style that will work with your child’s specific needs, as well as develop good behaviour that will follow them throughout their teenage years and into adulthood.

 So what are the reasons could we all benefit from parenting classes, but don’t think we need them?